-In many ways parenting is a lot like a military job: it’s a 24-hours-a-day, 365-days-a-year commitment.
+In many ways parenting is a lot like a military job — it’s a 24/7/365 commitment.

-Five safety wins for military parents
+Four safety wins for military parents

-Your first job as a parent is to keep your children safe.
+Your first job as a parent is to keep your child safe.
 That is often easier said than done, as anyone who’s had a toddler bolt into a busy parking lot will tell you.

 Consider these safety tips to take your parenting game to the next level:

 - Eliminate home hazards.
 Childproofing your home is more than just covering electric outlets and installing cabinet latches.
-Nearly 9 million children are treated for unintentional injuries in hospital emergency departments each year.
+Nearly nine million children are treated for unintentional injuries in hospital emergency departments each year.
 For families that move a lot, it can be tough to remember just how many things pose a danger to children.
 The most common hazards include:

-- Unsecured weapons – Every day, 20 children in the U.S. are hospitalized for gun-related injuries.
+- Unsecured weapons – Every day, approximately 20 children in the U.S. are hospitalized for gun-related injuries.
 Keep your weapons in a gun safe and store ammunition separately.